 You've taken the plunge and are about to buy your first business insurance policy.

-However, that confident professionalism is dented slightly when you have to choose between two things you’ve never heard of before: insurance that's either 'any one claim' or 'in the aggregate'.
+However, that confident professionalism is dented slightly when you find yourself facing a choice between two things you've never heard of before: insurance that's either 'any one claim' or 'in the aggregate'.

 Here's how we helped just such a confused customer.

 PolicyBee: Hello client.
 How can we help you today?

 Client: I'm confused by the terms 'any one claim' and 'in the aggregate'.
 Can you explain what they mean, please?

 PB: Sure.
 Any one claim and in the aggregate are all about one particular aspect of your insurance.
 Specifically, how your policy pays claims.

 Client: Interesting.
 Do go on. *Stifles a yawn*